ogasege/data-acq/README.md

 - **SSL/TLS:** Secure communication with the MQTT broker using CA certificates.
 - **IAM Policies:** Ensure that the IAM roles used by the ECS tasks have the correct permissions for secure communication with AWS resources.

-## Contribution
-Feel free to fork this project, create a new branch, and submit pull requests.
-Any contributions are welcome!

 ## License
 This project is licensed under the MIT License.
 ```

-Let me know if you'd like to make any further changes!